The Short Story

 I tried many forms of medicine, but some of the deepest healing happened right in my own kitchen.
 I discovered the healing power of real, whole foods, and I began to listen to what my body was asking for.
 Most importantly, food became a vehicle for giving myself the love and care that I needed—not only to heal but to create a rich and fulfilling life.

-It’s been twenty-five years since I began this wild healing adventure.
+It’s been over twenty-five years since I began this wild healing adventure.
 I’ve gone from being bedridden in rural Maine, to building a thriving acupuncture practice in bustling Seattle.
 Now I’m writing a book and working with clients remotely from the mountains of Eastern Washington (where my soul feels most at home).

 These days, my focus is sharing simple self-care tools to help you heal your digestion and create a more fulfilling life (no needles required).
 And even though I’m healthier than I’ve ever been, I’m still practicing right there with you, every step of the way.